 Talbot, an Englishwoman, clearly loves her mother tongue while being acutely aware – perhaps, endearingly, slightly proud – of its idiosyncrasies.
 She elegantly intertwines the fundamentals of English grammar with the complex etiquette that surrounds the language, creating an enjoyable book that entertains as much as it informs.

 For all its problems, English is an extremely rich language, commanding a much larger lexicon than many of its peers.
 Yet because of this non-natives that are keen to impress can walk into trouble.
 Stick to plain, polite English, Talbot advises, avoid obscure words and clichés, and you won’t go far wrong.
 In fact, you might end up writing better English than the natives.
 Just make sure you remember Talbot’s simple rules – much of the language’s spirit and good intentions are lost in translation.
+Although sometimes plain language means you can reach out to move international audience.
+This is what online subtitle translator usually does when he works with online streaming and video translation.

 Outstanding Business English is out now by LID Editorial